 LOWER BODY LIFT SURGERY | WEIGHT LOSS SURGERY

-Massive weight loss - check your body lift potential with a top Sydney plastic surgeon Dr Jeremy Hunt.
+Discover your body lift potential with top plastic surgeon, Dr Jeremy Hunt.

-Ideally this procedure is for you if you have experienced massive weight loss of more than 40kg, 50kg and even more than 90kg of weight loss.
+Ideally, this procedure is for you if you have experienced weight loss of around 40kg to 90kg.

-Massive weight loss can still leave many people feeling devastated as it often leaves people feeling trapped in the sagging skin that surrounds their bottom, thighs, hips and tummy.
+Massive weight loss can leave people feeling trapped in the sagging skin that surrounds their bottom, thighs, hips and tummy.
 Thankfully, a lower body lift can tighten all of these areas in a single surgery.

-He will work with you to find out what areas of your body are troubling or embarrassing you the most, whether it is the skin surrounding your arms, tummy or thighs.
+Dr Hunt will work with you, focusing on the areas of your body that are most troubling, whether it is the skin surrounding your arms, tummy or thighs.
 He will then put together a tailored weight loss surgery plan to achieve your goals with the minimum down time, maximum safety and best results possible.

-A lower body lift can be combined with additional surgeries such as an adominoplasty (tummy tuck), upper arm and/or breast lift.
-Dr Jeremy Hunt can discuss these options with you during your body lift Sydney personal consultation.
+A lower body lift can be combined with additional surgeries such as an abdominoplasty (tummy tuck), upper arm and/or breast lift.
+Dr Hunt can discuss these options with you during your personal consultation.

 Book a consultation today